Turning Brownfields to Brightfields

 Although brownfield redevelopment is still an underutilized segment of the market, we have deep expertise in identifying and mitigating the environmental liabilities and construction challenges inherent in brownfield redevelopment efforts.

-Our work includes identifying and ameliorating environmental liabilities, designing projects to operate in conjunction with existing environmental remediation requirements, working with regulators, creating specialized construction procedures, and performing any additional environmental remediation to address any potential soils that may need removal.
+Our work includes identifying and ameliorating environmental liabilities, designing projects to operate in conjunction with existing environmental remediation requirements, working with regulators, creating specialized construction procedures, and performing additional environmental remediation to address any potential soils that may need removal.

 Advantages of developing solar on brownfields (Turning brownfields to brightfields)

 Despite these challenges, it’s important to recognize that brownfield development also presents a unique opportunity for energy generation sites.
 Brownfield sites are usually located in close proximity to power lines and public roads, which can save the construction costs of building access roads, or costs associated with the construction of a long interconnect route.
-Redeveloping a brownfield or landfill with a community-scale solar project improves the local tax base, can create energy savings, create jobs, and turn blight into an economic opportunity.
+Redeveloping a brownfield or landfill with a community-scale solar project improves the local tax base, and can generate energy savings, create jobs, and turn blight into an economic opportunity.

 Unique brownfield incentives and policies